Aloys Ferdinand Gangkofner Como Pendant Lamp

 Any type of light bulb can be used.
 But preferably a white/opaque bulb.
 A clear bulb creates stripes on the glass and therefor also on the walls.

 Designer: Aloys Ferdinand Gangkofner (1920-2003).

 Manufacturer: Made and sold by Peill + Putzler in Düren, Germany and also produced for Raak, The Netherlands.

-Other versions: Aloys Ferdinand Gangkofner Como pendant lamp exists in 1 version.
-Gangkofner designed several lamps in this style for Peill + Putzler that were also sold by Raak and probably some other companies.
+Other versions: This Aloys Ferdinand Gangkofner Como pendant lamp exists in 1 version.
+Gangkofner designed several lamps in this style for Peill + Putzler.
+Several of them were sold by Raak and probably some other companies.